-Domain: Range: Subproperty of: E7 Activity E7 Activity E7 Activity.
-P15 was influenced by (influenced): E1 CRM Entity E2 Temporal Entity.P174 starts before the end of (ends after the start of): E2 Temporal Entity Quantification: many to many (0,n:0,n) Scope note: This property associates two instances of E7 Activity, where the domain is considered as an intentional continuation of the range.
-A continuation of an activity may happen when the continued activity is stirl ongoing or after the continued activity has completely ended.
+Domain: E7 Activity Range: E7 Activity

+Subproperty of: E7 Activity.
+P15 was influenced by (influenced): E1 CRM Entity continuation of the range.
+A continuation of an activity may happen when the continued activity is still ongoing or after the continued activity has completely ended.
 The continuing activity may have started already before it decided to continue the other one.
 Continuation implies a coherence of intentions and outcomes of the involved activities.
-Examples: the construction of the Kölner Dom (Cologne Cathedral) (E7), abandoned in the 15th century, was continued by construction in the 19th century adapting the initial plans so as to preserve the intended appearance (E7)